9 Best Sofas for Your Home 2021

 The Best Chesterfield Standard Leather Couch: Morgan Gray Chesterfield Leather Sofa

-This Chesterfield sofa is classic in design and evokes an old-world ambience.
+This Chesterfield sofa is classic in design and evokes an old-world ambiance.
 It’s perfect for a traditional, paneled library.

 But really, it can add depth to a transitional room.
 If the dosage is right, as Hicks said, then a room can still look contemporary with the couch.